kaboya19/kaboya19/README.md

 - 🔭 I’m currently studying at Istanbul Technical University,Mathematics Engineering.
 - 🌱 I’m currently working as Business Intelligence Intern.
-- 👯 I’m a new data scientist.Also I like dealing with financial data, following the economic agenda and visualizing them and finding new approaches.
+- 👯 I’m a new data scientist.Also I love working with financial data, following the economic agenda and visualizing them and finding new approaches.

 -